Badawiy/Badawiy/README.md

 - 👋 Hi, I’m @Badawiy
 - 👀 I’m interested in learning python for data Analysis
 - 🌱 I’m currently a beginner
-- 💞️ I’m looking to collaborate on learn python
+- 💞️ I’m looking to collaborate on learning python
 - 📫 How to reach me on WhatsApp+2349030611941
 - 😄 Pronouns: He
 - ⚡ Fun fact: love programming